 Over the years of doing EDI consulting, we have found that many otherwise successful companies find themselves facing great difficulties conducting electronic data exchange with vendors and customers.
-We estimate that many companies blindly lose 10 to 30 percent of their revenue to penalties, lost of sales etc.
+We estimate that many companies blindly lose 10 to 30 percent of their revenue to penalties, loss of sales, etc.

 Story 1: The Cash Flow Disaster

 A mid-sized retail company found themselves conducting a big part of their business via EDI.
-Customer demand was high, shipments were up.
+Customer demand was high; shipments were up.
 They began to notice that more and more invoices were not paid, and accounts receivable was growing.
 Discussions with customers revealed that the invoices were not being paid because they contained EDI syntax errors and needed to be corrected.
-The EDI group within the organization was contacted, and at first they denied that a problem existed at all.
-After going back and forth between the customers and their own EDI group, management confirmed that there were issues with EDI which continued to affect new invoices.
-The customers refused to switch to manual paper invoices and the company found that correcting EDI data manually was a very time-consuming process, highly prone to errors.
+The EDI group within the organization was contacted, and at first, they denied that a problem existed at all.
+After going back and forth between the customers and their EDI group, management confirmed issues with EDI, which continued to affect new invoices.
+The customers refused to switch to manual paper invoices, and the company found that correcting EDI data manually was a very time-consuming process, highly prone to errors.
 In addition to the unpaid invoices, the penalties for errors continued to grow, damaging realized revenue even more.
-AR was over 6 months overdue on many invoices.
+AR was over six months overdue on many invoices.

-Management finally tried looking for external help but it was too late, despite a healthy orders book, they were forced to close the business due to insufficient cash flow.
+Management finally tried looking for external help, but it was too late; despite a healthy order book, they were forced to close the business due to insufficient cash flow.

 Story 2: The Costly Discovery

 A record company was happily filling orders for their CDs to be sent to a major retail store chain.
 The company was happy to have such a high-volume customer.
-The AR Department found that a number of invoices were not being paid, with most in the six-month-overdue category.
+The AR Department found that several invoices were not being paid, with most in the six-month-overdue category.

 Story 3: Outsmarting Yourself – The EDI Game

 Unfortunately, a close analysis revealed that they were not without problems.
 In one instance, they received a blanket purchase order for a considerable amount of goods from a large retail chain.
-The order came in November with the first delivery due in May and was large enough that it required complex planning and additional investment to complete.
+The order came in November with the first delivery due in May and was large enough to require complex planning and additional investment to complete.

 On the day when the first trucks were due to arrive, many of the other orders had been rescheduled or moved to a later time.
 The warehouse floor was full of prepackaged goods for quick loading.
 But no truck came.
 The trucking company, when called, explained that no truck had been requested by their customer.

-After a few calls to the retailer, it turned out the order had been cancelled just prior to midnight the day before via an electronic message.
+After a few calls to the retailer, it turned out the order had been canceled just before midnight the day before via an electronic message.
 This message was automatically accepted by the EDI system.
 The employees who manually review all EDI transactions had ignored it.
-Because the warehouse had un-knowingly accepted the cancellation request, the customer they had no responsibility for the order.
+Because the warehouse had unknowingly accepted the cancellation request, the customer had no responsibility for the order.

 Story 4: Order Cancellation — What You Don’t Know Will Hurt You

-While conducting a review of EDI-process performance for a distribution company, we noticed a large number of ‘lost’ orders.
+While conducting a review of EDI-process performance for a distribution company, we noticed many ‘lost’ orders.
 It is common practice for customers to put a deadline for fulfilling an order.
-Missed shipment or acknowledgement results in the order being considered cancelled.
-Almost 30% of all orders were cancelled this way.
-Senior management was aware that some orders were being cancelled but did not realize the magnitude of the percentage.
-Adding insult to injury, the customer often verbally requested increased quantities which were not reflected on the invoices.
+Missed shipment or acknowledgment results in the order being considered canceled.
+Almost 30% of all orders were canceled this way.
+Senior management was aware that some orders were being canceled but did not realize the magnitude of the percentage.
+Adding insult to injury, the customer often verbally requested increased quantities, which were not reflected on the invoices.

 Story 5: Who Do You Believe?

-A number of senior managers for medium-sized companies all had a similar concern.
-They did not know whom to trust, their internal staff or their customer.
-Prior to negotiation meetings with the customer, management would arm themselves with facts and arguments related to EDI.
+Several senior managers for medium-sized companies all had a similar concern.
+They did not know whom to trust, their internal staff, or their customer.
+Before negotiation meetings with the customer, management would arm themselves with facts and arguments related to EDI.
 However, from the customer’s perspective, the picture was quite different.
 And the customer’s word was backed up by comprehensive reporting from the customer’s systems.